Early 2000s recession: Canada

 Canada's economy is closely linked to that of the United States, and economic conditions south of the border tend to quickly make their way north.
 Canada's stock markets were especially hard hit by the collapse in high-tech stocks.
 For much of the 1990s the rapid rise of the TSX had almost wholly been attributed to two stocks: Nortel and BCE.
 Both companies were hard hit by the downturn, especially Nortel, which was forced to lay off much of its workforce.
-The events of September 11 also hurt the Canadian stock markets and were especially devastating to the already troubled airline sector.
+The September 11 attacks also hurt the Canadian stock markets and were especially devastating to the already troubled airline sector.

 However, in the wider economy, Canada was surprisingly unhurt by these events.
 While growth slowed, the economy never actually entered a recession.
 This was the first time that Canada had avoided following the United States into an economic downturn.
 The rate of job creation in Canada continued at the rapid pace of the 1990s.
 A number of explanations have been advanced to explain this.
 Canada was not as directly affected by 9/11 and the subsequent wars, and the downward pressure of these events was more muted.
 Canada's fiscal management during the period has been praised as the federal government continued to bring in large surpluses throughout this period, in sharp contrast to the United States.
 Unlike the United States no major tax cuts or major new expenditures were introduced.
 However, during this time, Canada did pursue an expansionary monetary policy in an effort to reduce the effects of a possible recession.
 Many provincial governments suffered greater problems with a number of them returning to deficits, which was blamed on the fiscal imbalance.
 2003 saw elections in six Canadian provinces and in only one did the governing party not lose seats.